qwshen/spark-etl-framework/README.md

   select * from global_temp.features
   ```

-  **The definition of a job is not necessarily embedded in the definition of a pipeline, especially when the job is used across multiple
+  **The definition of a job is not necessarily embedded in the definition of a pipeline, especially when the job is re-used across multiple
   pipelines.
-Instead the job may be included as follows:**
+Instead, the job may be included as follows:**
   ```yaml
   jobs:
     - include: jobs/job.yaml